NaeRong/DS440_Capstone/Tutorials/Fine Tuning Torchvision Models.md

 ```
 ## Load saved models to predict image labels

-In this step, we used the existing model to predict the new dataset.
+In this step, we are using the existing model to predict the new dataset.

 ```python
 import torch